About / Contact

 In 2006, Wayne became a member of ACORN--the Addison County Relocalization Network, a newly formed Middlebury post-carbon/localization group.
 Motivated by the CSWD action and ACORN's agenda, he studied the issue of unnecessary vehicle idling and learned about other idle-free efforts and idling regulations in the U.S and Canada.
 In Vermont, there were a couple of local and regional efforts with idle-free components.
 In addition, Burlington has a municipal idling restriction ordinance.

-In particular, Wayne found a local idle-free campaign in Lenox, Massachusetts, organized by Rick Gregg, then of the Lenox Environmental Committee.
+In particular, Wayne found a local idle-free campaign in Lenox, Massachusetts, organized by Richard Gregg, then of the Lenox Environmental Committee.
 Rick also observed folks idling needlessly which, in 2001, spurred him to act.
 Support for the grassroots effort was built on contact with schools, stakeholders in the community (board of health, chamber of commerce, dept. of public works), flyer handouts and media coverage.
 The initiative gained further credibility with grants and outside sponsors.
 Also, unlike Vermont, Massachusetts had an all motor vehicle idle-reduction law.
 In 2004, the Lenox Selectboard officially designated Lenox "idle-free".